Divici/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+  Class components use constructors to store state and have access to lifecycle methods.

 2. When does a componentWillMount function be called?
 What about a componentDidUpdate?
+  ComponentDidMount is called as soon as the render method is called.
+ComponentDidUpdate is called during the update phase after data has changed.

 3. Define stateful logic.
+  Stateful logic is logic that usually deals with state and is built into a component.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+  The Arrange step: renders a React element into a virtual DOM The Act step: used to "query" the DOM for a specific node The Assert step: confirms that something is happening as it should